FOSSBOSS/PLC2C/README.md

 I wanted to link a repo in some offical docuemtnation, so I created this repo.
 Analysis is on going, but I have enough info to be able to deconstruct and predict having a basic generator script going soon.
 This is an on going project.

+For now, this repo will be code fragments, and tool generation.